Overview

 Who is the Town engaging with to create the Climate Change Action Plan?

-The Town will consult with a number of regional partners regarding climate risks and vulnerabilities, including the Chippewas of Georgina Island First Nation, Lake Simcoe Region Conservation Authority and York Region.
-Local community organizations and the public are also key informants to ensure the plan reflects a range of perspectives and realities, and will be engaged over the summer-fall 2024.
+The Town is consulting a number of regional partners regarding climate risks and vulnerabilities, including the Chippewas of Georgina Island First Nation, Lake Simcoe Region Conservation Authority and York Region.
+Local community organizations and the public are also key informants to ensure the plan reflects a range of perspectives and realities, and have been engaged throughout the summer 2024.